bigmudcake/docker-sogo/README.md

     > Please contact them directly to negotiate the fees associated to your
     > user base.

-  - **activesync-nightly**: like nightly, but includes ActiveSync module

 ## Setup

 The image stores configuration, logs and backups in `/srv`, which you should persist somewhere.
 Example configuration is copied during each startup of the container, which you can adjust for your own use.
 For creating the initial directory hierarchy and example configuration, simply run the container with the `/srv` volume already exposed or linked, for example using

-    docker run -v /srv/sogo:/srv jenserat/sogo
+    docker run -v /srv/sogo:/srv bigmudcake/docker-sogo

 As soon as the files are created, stop the image again.
 You will now find following files:

     .
-    ├── etc
+    ??? etc
-    │   ├── apache-SOGo.conf.orig
+    ?   ??? apache-SOGo.conf.orig
-    │   └── sogo.conf.orig
+    ?   ??? sogo.conf.orig
-    └── lib
+    ??? lib
-        └── sogo
+        ??? sogo
-            └── GNUstep
+            ???
+GNUstep
-                ├── Defaults
+                ???
+Defaults
-                └── Library
+                ???
+Library

 Create copies of the configuration files named `apache-SOGo.conf` and `sogo.conf.orig`.
 Don't change or link the `.orig` files, as they will be overwritten each time the container is started.
 They can also be used to see differences on your configuration after SOGo upgrades.

 ### Database

-A separate database is required, for example a PostgreSQL container as provided by the Docker image [`paintedfox/postgresql`](https://registry.hub.docker.com/u/paintedfox/postgresql/), but also any other database management system SOGo supports can be used.
+A separate database is required, for example a MySQL container as provided by a Docker image, but also any other database management system SOGo supports can be used.
 Follow the _Database Configuration_ chapter of the SOGo documentation on these steps, and modify the sogo.conf` file accordingly.
 The following documentation will expect the database to be available with the SOGo default credentials given by the official documentation, adjust them as needed.
 If you link a database container, remember that it will be automatically added to the hosts file and be available under the chosen name.

-For a container named `sogo-postgresql` linked as `db` using `--link="sogo-postgresql:db"` with default credentials, you would use following lines in the `sogo.conf`:
+For a container named `sogo-mysql` linked as `db` using `--link="sogo-mysql:db"` with default credentials, you would use following lines in the `sogo.conf`:

-    SOGoProfileURL = "postgresql://sogo:sogo@db:5432/sogo/sogo_user_profile";
+    SOGoProfileURL = "mysql://sogo:sogo@db:3306/sogo/sogo_user_profile";
-    OCSFolderInfoURL = "postgresql://sogo:sogo@db:5432/sogo/sogo_folder_info";
+    OCSFolderInfoURL = "mysql://sogo:sogo@db:3306/sogo/sogo_folder_info";
-    OCSSessionsFolderURL = "postgresql://sogo:sogo@db:5432/sogo/sogo_sessions_folder";
+    OCSSessionsFolderURL = "mysql://sogo:sogo@db:3306/sogo/sogo_sessions_folder";

 SOGo performs schema initialziation lazily on startup, thus no database initialization scripts must be run.